Freelance Editing

 • Sasha Su-Ling Welland's Experimental Beijing: Gender and Globalization in Chinese Contemporary Art (Duke University Press, 2018), a work of criticism and feminist art history by a visual anthropologist.

-She was the founder and faculty advisor for Goddard College's BFA literary journal, Duende, from 2013 to 2015.
-She has served on the editorial board of Dollars & Sense magazine and as staff editor for Grassroots International, and as co-editor of two anthologies.
+She has served on the editorial board of Dollars & Sense magazine, staff editor for Grassroots International, faculty advisor for two university literary journals, and co-founder / co-editor of three anthologies.
 She teaches occasional workshops on editing and also regularly taught an editing and publishing course at Pacific Lutheran University between 2009 and 2019.

 If you are interested in talking with Wendy about her editing work, please email her.